BrainCore Therapy, a unique drugless approach to treating Brainwave Dysregulation

 BrainCore Therapy Begins with a Quantitative Electroencephalogram (QEEG) evaluation.
 The QEEG is an assessment tool designed evaluate a person’s brainwave patterns.
 The procedure consists of placing a cap with small sensors over the scalp.
 These sensors will measure and record electrical activity (brainwaves).
 Note: no electrical current is put into the brain– only recorded.

-A report is generated that Dr. Indira will assess to determine if there are abnormalities in brainwave patterns.
-Dr. Indira can then formulate an adequate treatment plan utilizing neurofeedback training protocols that will be used during the training sessions.
+A report is generated our doctor will assess to determine if there are abnormalities in brainwave patterns.
+Our doctor can then formulate an adequate treatment plan utilizing neurofeedback training protocols that will be used during the training sessions.
 These protocols are designed to retrain the brainwave patterns toward normal.

 Once the protocols are determined, the individual is hooked up to our computer to record their brainwave activity VIA sensors.
 Everything is noninvasive and it is important to again note that no electrical current is put into the brain.
 The sensors simply record the brainwaves coming from the brain.
-Information about these brainwaves is displayed on Dr. Indira’s monitor.
+Information about these brainwaves is displayed on our doctors monitor.

 Since this treatment is given in the form of a game, movie, or sound: BrainCore can be considered fun, sure.
 The scientifically designed software automatically detects when the brainwaves are properly ordered and it feeds that information back to the patient.
 This feedback appears in the form of a game, movie, or sound which signals the patient that the brainwaves are becoming more ordered.
 Using multimedia and technology to help the brain operate more optimally and efficiently is fun and revolutionary.

 the way it works